 - Economic Sanctions and Export Controls.
 Economic and trade sanctions programs that are administered by the U.S. Treasury Department's Office of Foreign Assets Control prohibit or restrict transactions to or from, and dealings with specified countries and territories, their governments, and in certain circumstances, with individuals and entities that are specially designated nationals of those countries, and other sanctioned persons, including narcotics traffickers and terrorists or terrorist organizations.
 As federal, state and foreign legislative regulatory scrutiny and enforcement actions in these areas increase, we expect our costs to comply with these requirements will increase as well.
 Failure to comply with any of these requirements could result in the limitation, suspension or termination of our services, imposition of significant civil and criminal penalties, including fines, and/or the seizure and/or forfeiture of our assets.
 Further, our Solution incorporates encryption technology.
 This encryption technology may be exported from the United States only with the required export authorizations, including by a license, a license exception or other appropriate government authorizations.
-Such solutions may also be subject to certain regulatory requirements.
+Such solutions may also be subject to certain regulatory reporting requirements.
 Various countries also regulate the import of certain encryption technology, including through import permitting and licensing requirements, and have enacted laws that could limit our customers' ability to import our Solution into those countries.
-Governmental regulation of encryption technology and of exports and imports of encryption products, or our failure to obtain required approval for our Solution, when applicable, could harm our international sales and adversely affect our revenue.
-Compliance with applicable regulatory requirements regarding the provision of our Solution, including with respect to new applications, may delay the introduction of our Solution in various markets or, in some cases, prevent the provision of our Solution to some coun - Regulatory Certification.
+Governmental regulation of encryption technology and of exports and adversely affect our revenue.
+Compliance with applicable regulatory requirements regarding the provision of our Solution, including with respect to new applications, may delay the introduction of our Solution in various markets or, in some cases, prevent the provision of our Solution in various markets or, in some cases, prevent the provision of our Solution in various markets or, in some cases, prevent the provision of our Solutio - Regulatory Certification.
 We must obtain certification from governmental agencies, such as the Agency for Healthcare Research and Quality to sell certain of our analytics applications and services in the United States.
 We cannot be certain that our Solution will continue to meet these standards.
 The failure to comply with these certification requirements could result in the loss of certification, which could restrict our Solution offerings and cause us to lose customers.